Magic 1278: Establishment

-Like virtually all broadcasters prior to the introduction of television in Australia and the invention of the transistor radio, 3XY broadcast a variety of programming styles; theoretically providing something of appeal to all its prospective listeners.
-The station's original slogan The Quality Station was taken seriously by management, who tried to produce programs which they often perceived as being superior to similar programs being produced by rival stations.
+Like virtually all broadcasters prior to the introduction of television to Australia and the invention of the transistor radio, 3XY aired a variety of programming styles; theoretically providing something of appeal to all its prospective listeners.

+3XY's original slogan The Quality Station was taken seriously by management, who tried to produce programs which they often perceived as being superior to similar programs being produced by rival stations.
+For example, the station preferred airing live performances over pre-recorded material, securing exclusive rights to broadcast all artists appearing at the Princess Theatre.